astronomer/docs/learn/airflow-context.md

 - You want to use [DAG-level parameters](airflow-params.md) in your Airflow tasks.
 - You want to use the DAG run's [logical date](scheduling-in-airflow.md#scheduling-concepts) in an Apache Airflow® task, for example as part of a file name.
 - You want to explicitly push and pull values to [XCom](airflow-passing-data-between-tasks.md#xcom) with a custom key.
-- You want to make an action in your task conditional on the setting of a specific [Airflow configuration](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html).
+- You want to make an action in your task conditional on the setting of a specific [Apache Airflow® configuration](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html).

 Use this document to learn about the data stored in the Airflow context and how to access it.